treehouselabs/ansible-sysward/README.md

 Example Playbook
 ----------------

-After you installed the role using the command `ansible-galaxy install treehouse.sysward`, you can start using it in your playbook(s).
+After you installed the role using the command `ansible-galaxy install treehouselabs.sysward`, you can start using it in your playbook(s).

 We recommend that you store your SysWard API key in an Ansible Vault file for security reasons.